aiidalab/aiidalab-qe/docs/source/development/architecture.rst

 Architecture
 ************************

-Wizards UI
+Wizards-like UI
 ==========

-QuantumESPRESSO app uses the Wizards UI, which divides one calculation into four steps.
+QuantumESPRESSO app uses the [Wizards-like UI design](https://en.wikipedia.org/wiki/Wizard_(software)), which divides one calculation into four steps.
-Each step may contain several sections (panels), as shown below.
+Each step may contain several sections (panels), as shown in the figure below.

 .. image:: ../_static/images/plugin_step.png

 Parameter transfer between steps
 ---------------------------------

-The data is passed to the next step by linking it to the corresponding ``trail`` of the step.
+The data is passed to the next step by linking it to the corresponding ``trait`` of the step widget.
-For example, the ``confirmed_structure`` of step 1 is linked to the ``input_structure`` ``trail`` of step 2.
+For example, the ``confirmed_structure`` of step 1 links to the ``input_structure`` trait of step 2.

 .. code:: python